Try this problem from Duke Math Meet 2009 Problem 7 based on Area of Ellipse. This problem was asked in the individual round.

 Let be areas of the elliptical region that lie in the first, second, third, and fourth quadrants, respectively.
 Find

 Special Note: The answer to this problem is given as 1240.
-This is a wrong answer.
+This is the wrong answer.
 It approximates the region as a rectangle.
-However we provide a solution using symmetry using that assumption and that works fine.
-Computing area of ellipse is a tricky business.
+However, we provide a solution using symmetry using that assumption and that works fine.
+Computing area of the ellipse is a tricky business.

 Note that the blue region 'begins' 31 unit 'below' the minor axis of the ellipse.
 So if we go 31 unit 'above' the minor axis and take the portion of the red strip, by symmetry it will be equal to the blue strip.
 We have shaded it in black and red.

-So if we want to find we remove the black strip from the red strip and get the final region whose area is .
+So if we want to find we remove the black stripe from the red strip and get the final region whose area is .